qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 DeleteRecords method uses UndoRedoManager StartGrouping method to enable undo/redo in one step.
 Before each dataSource Remove call we register a new DelRecordAction with appropriate argumens.
-Note that we moved UndoRedo StopGrouping call to finally clause of try-catch-finally instruction to be sure that it is invoked even in case of exception.
+Note that we moved UndoRedo StopGrouping call to finally clause of try-catch-finally instruction to be sure that it is calld even in case of exception.

 ```csharp
   private static void DeleteRecords(SfDataGrid dataGrid, object[] selectedRows)